ajain-us/NetflixSummaryExtensionWT/PrivacyPolicy.md

 ## Permissions Used

 - storage: to securely store your API key locally.
-- activeTab: to detect if you are currently on a Netflix page.
-- scripting: to retrieve episode information for summarization.
 - Host permission (https://www.netflix.com/*): to read limited page details such as show title and episode information.

 These permissions are used only to provide the core user-facing functionality and not for analytics or advertising.